2gotgrossman/Haskell/Prog Lang Presentation.md

 1. There are no variables, only values
 2. You can't change the value of a list.
 3. Leads to new ways to deal with data structures
-4. Problems with deep and shallow copies disappear!
+4. Problems with deep and shallow copies disappear

 ```python
 # NOPE